triggermesh/mq-eventsource/README.md

 1. Open the MQ console:

-Using _Admin_ and _passw0rd_ as default development credentials do:
+Using _admin_ and _passw0rd_ as default development credentials do:

 `open https://localhost:9443/ibmmq/console/`